bethesdamd/coursera-getting-and-cleaning-data-project/README.md

 ### Explanation of the script

-The script contains comments that explain the various steps in manipulating the dat, from an R code perspective.
+The _run_analysis.R_ script contains comments that explain the various steps in manipulating the dat, from an R code perspective.

 Here are the high level steps: